shawn-dsz/shawn-dsz/README.md

 ### Hi there 👋

-I'm a Frontend developer with my ♥ in React & Cypress
+I'm a Frontend developer with my ♥ in React, Isomorphic web app & Cypress
 <!--
 **shawn-dsz/shawn-dsz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.